Lake Okeechobee: 21st century

 In March 2015, the rate was 1 e9USgal daily.
 This results in pollution problems for the Treasure Coast, St. Lucie estuary, and the Indian River Lagoon.

 In May 2016, 33 sqmi of the southern portion of the lake were affected by an algal bloom.
 The outbreak was possibly due in part to nutrient-laden waters reaching the lake from farms and other sources.
 Microcystin was found among the other species involved in the outbreak.

 In July 2016, the federal government denied Governor Rick Scott's request for Federal Disaster Aid to the Treasure Coast as a result of the toxic algal bloom in the St. Lucie Estuary which was responsible for millions of dollars of lost income for local businesses: this reaffirmed the Federal Emergency Management Agency (FEMA) finding that the lake's water quality was a state issue.
 The Florida Department of Environmental Protection and Martin County had carried out toxicity testing on the algae, but had not funded any work to clean up the water, and a FEMA spokesman said that "The state has robust capability to respond to emergencies and disasters."

 On June 23, 2017, the South Florida Water Management District was granted emergency permission to back pump clean water into Lake Okeechobee to save animals and plants in bloated water conservation areas."

+In October 2017, Florida Governor Rick Scott announced that President Donald Trump had instructed Mick Mulvaney to accelerate the repair of the Herbert Hoover Dike.
+It was estimated that the repairs would amount up to $200 million or more a year to finish the repairs in four years.

+In January 2023, the U.S. Army Corps of Engineers completed the Herbert Hoover Dike rehabilitation project after 18 years of repairs.
+The project was reported to have cost $1.5 billion, and it was finished three years ahead of schedule.